Christoph Betzl

-Christoph Betzl (born 13 February 1949) is a former international speedway rider from West Germany.
+Christoph Betzl (born 13 February 1949) is a German former international speedway rider.
+He earned 24 international caps for the West German national speedway team.

 Speedway career

 Betzl reached the final of the Speedway World Championship in the 1979 Individual Speedway World Championship representing West Germany.
 He has also reached the final of the Individual Speedway Long Track World Championship on eight occasions in 1974, 1975, 1976, 1977, 1979, 1980, 1981 and 1982.
 He won a bronze medal in the 1980 final and a silver medal in the 1981 final.

-He rode in the top tier of British Speedway, riding for Poole Pirates.
+Betzl was prt of the German team that competed in an eight match tour of Britain in 1975.
+This was the same season that he rode in British Speedway leagues, riding for Poole Pirates.